gs1/gs1-barcode-engine/README.md

     msbuild /p:Configuration=release gs1encoders.sln

-### Building on Linux
+### Building on Linux or MacOS

-The library and demonstration application can be rebuilt on any Linux system that has a C compiler (such as gcc or clang).
+The library and demonstration application can be rebuilt on any Linux or MacOS system that has a C compiler (such as gcc or clang).

 To build using the default compiler change into the `src/c-lib` directory and run: